dkleftogi/AmpliSolve/README.md

 PATH=$PATH:/your/path/to/Samtools
 ```

-During the program development we used Samtools v1.3.1 and bedtools v2.17.9 (both provided with the original licences)
+During the program development we used Samtools v1.3.1 (provided with the original licences)

 ```
 2. ASEQ software downloaded from https://demichelislab.unitn.it/doku.php?id=public:aseq